-Spinach isn’t traditionally associated with things like taste, but Global Fusion’s crispy spinach is, dare I say, arguably my favourite item on the whole buffet menu.
+Spinach isn’t traditionally associated with things like taste, but Global Fusion’s crispy spinach is, dare we say, arguably our favourite item on the whole buffet menu.
 It’s deep fried, sugary spinach with a few peanuts added to the mix and is insanely good, almost addictive.
 That being said, filling up on spinach isn’t going to help you get your money’s worth, so don’t overdo it, as hard as it may be.

-The starters counter is where the real magic happens, unlike the seemingly tasteless sushi and unnecessarily filling main course, the starters are delicious, light and let’s not forget, they give you a leg up on dat paisa vasool.
+The starters counter is where the real magic happens, unlike the seemingly tasteless sushi and unnecessarily filling main course, the starters are delicious, light and let’s not forget, they give you a leg up on dat sweet, sweet paisa vasool.

 1) Baked Cheese Prawn